Yomguithereal/mnemonist/docs/trie.md

 ### #.longestPrefix

-Returns the longest matched prefix in the trie for the given item.
+Returns the longest matching prefix in the trie for the given item.

 ```js
 var trie = new Trie();